top of page

 This “fight or flight” resistance to criticism is a natural defense reflex, designed to preserve one’s self-esteem, which is critical to success.
 Ironically, this protective instinct is also a detriment to improvement.

-However, when we focus on what our people are doing well, then help them figure out how they could do it even better, we avoid resistance, establish alignment, and build constructive momentum from the start.
+However, when we focus on what people are doing well, then help them figure out how they could do those things they are doing well, even better, we avoid resistance, establish alignment, build on a solid positive foundation, and enhance the constructive attitudes and behavior already in motion.
 In addition, enhancing what works typically replaces what doesn’t work – and we don’t even have to mention it.

 The complete, “plus / double plus” coaching formulae” is [ + / ++ / – / + ].
 As you see, there are four steps: